graphcore-research/track-and-visualize/development.md

 All plotting functions return a `matplotlib.figure.Figure`

 ### Design Principles
-The goal of the plotting function is to offer as much of the power and customisability of the underlying visualisation tools (`matplotlib`, `seaborn`, etc..) as reasonably possible, therefore the plot functions should allow the user to pass arguments via \*\*kwargs or explicit keyword arguments which are plumbed down to the underlying visualisation functions.
+The goal of the plotting function is to offer as much of the power and customisability of the underlying visualization tools (`matplotlib`, `seaborn`, etc..) as reasonably possible, therefore the plot functions should allow the user to pass arguments via \*\*kwargs or explicit keyword arguments which are plumbed down to the underlying visualization functions.

 ## Making a Static Plot Interactive
-The design of the API for making plot interactive, is you pass the vis function into `interactive` function as an argument, and pass in the required arguments for the vis function as `kwargs`, therefore there is near zero additional learning curve for users to go from static to interactive plots.
+The design of the API for making plot interactive, is you pass the vizfunction into `interactive` function as an argument, and pass in the required arguments for the vizfunction as `kwargs`, therefore there is near zero additional learning curve for users to go from static to interactive plots.

-*If you have implemented a new vis function, here are some key things to note for making it interactive*
+*If you have implemented a new vizfunction, here are some key things to note for making it interactive*

 ### State Variables you may need